iswunistuttgart/Evergreen-Client/readme.md

 ```

-## 3. Download repo and run Node-App
+## 3. Or download repo and run Node-App
  Download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

  ```